nuts-foundation/nuts-documentation/pages/architecture/session_tokens_rfc.rst

 Con
 ---
 Base64 encoded json representing key-value pairs for additional context for the requested access token.
 Such as task flow selection.

-Ccn
----
-Client certificate common name.
-The CN from the client certificate used for the TLS connection which was used for making the request.

-Icn
----
-Common name of the issuer of the ccn.
-This certificate must be direct verifiable with the Nuts CA tree.

 Exp
 ---